MicrosoftEdge/WebView2Feedback/specs/APIReview_UAString.md

 # Description

 The User Agent (UA) is a client-side piece of information regarding the user's OS, application, and version.
-The browser/webcontrol sends the User Agent to the HTTP server and can be modified by the user.
+The browser/webcontrol sends the User Agent to the HTTP server.

-The User Agent API allows developers to modify WebView2's User Agent and can be changed based on different events.

-The Settings component will change the User Agent per WebView via Chrome Developer Protocol command (CDP).
-A key scenario is to allow end developers to get the current User Agent from WebView and modify it based on some sort of event, such as navigating to a specific website and setting the user agent to emulate a different browser version.
+The User Agent property lets developers modify WebView2's User Agent.
+A key scenario is to allow end developers to get the current User Agent from the WebView and modify it based on an event, such as navigating to a specific website and setting the user agent to emulate a different browser version.

 # Examples